dromotherm/documentation/pages/themis/EnlessTRH/TRH_recording.md

 Once the receiver powered, L5 should start blinking on it

-{% include warning.html content="when L5 stops flashing on the receiver, the time slot for pairing the receiver and transmitters is over !!" %}
+{% include warning.html content="when L5 stops flashing on the receiver, the time slot for pairing the receiver and its transmitters is over !!" %}

 As soon as L5 flashes, don't waste time :
 - plug the receiver to the computer via USB,